sayzlim/sayzlim.github.io/source/_posts/2014-10-08-editing-ia-writer-pro-syntax-control.md

 ## Conclusion

-Writing is a fascinating activity since there is no rules of writing.
-I have mentioned the tips above as rules, but the point is to provide your with a picture of how I use Syntax Control to proofread my own writing.
+I have mentioned the tips above as rules, but what makes writing fascinating is there is no writing rules.
+The point of sharing them as tips is to provide you with a picture of how I use Syntax Control for proofreading.

 Syntax Control is a powerful feature to help writers viewing their writing in different perspective.
+If you’re a writer, you must try it for your next piece of writing.